ramp-eu/JS2SF/docs/architecture.md

 - Pallet_Dashboard_Operator : is similar to the Pallet_Dashboard_Manager but does not show the logged data

+By scanning the barcode on the pallet (using a smart phone or tablet) the operator can see the grafana dashboard from that pallet.

 At this moment the deployment on the VTT server is limited to QuantumLeap, CrateDB and the OCB.
 Configuration of the datamodel and subscriptions are explained in the docker compose part.